-In order to administer each of the nine Program Categories, VTA established guidelines that outline the distribution (or allocation) of funds for each Program Category (and its subsequent subcategories if applicable), implementation steps, and project and program criteria and requirements.
-The VTA Board of Directors adopted the nine Program Categories in fall 2017 and can modify the Program Category Guidelines as needed.
+In order to administer each of the nine 2016 Measure B Program Categories, VTA established guidelines that outline the distribution (or allocation) of funds for each program category (and its subsequent sub-categories if applicable), implementation steps, and project and program criteria and requirements.
+The VTA Board of Directors adopted the nine program categories in fall 2017 and can modify them as needed.

-The Program Category Guidelines establish two types of distribution of 2016 Measure B funds: formula-based and need/capacity-based.
-Formula-based distribution means funds are distributed each fiscal year, as best as possible, by multiplying the program category's ballot-established ratio and the projected Program Tax Revenue of that fiscal year.
-Need/capacity-based distribution means the projects are allocated funding based on 2016 Measure B funding capacity, project readiness, and timing of project funding need.
+The 2016 Measure B Program Category Guidelines establish two types of distributions for funds: formula-based and need/capacity-based.
+Formula-based distribution means funds are distributed each fiscal year, as best as possible, by multiplying the program category's percentage share of Program Tax Revenue and the projected revenue of that fiscal year.
+Need/capacity-based distribution means the allocation of funding to projects based on 2016 Measure B funding capacity, project readiness, and timing of project funding need.